dmm1/Ecosphere/README.md

 - **MYSQL Storage**: Employs an MYSQL database for efficient handling and access to customer data.

 - **Frontend Design**: Crafted with HTML and CSS for a visually engaging and user-friendly interface
--

 ## Upcoming Features for V1.0
 Future updates will focus on enhancing the user interface for a more engaging and efficient experience.
 Anticipated upgrades include:

 - **Account Management**: Users can update their personal account details.
-- Introducing a search function for pinpointing specific customer entries.
+- Introducing a **search** function for pinpointing specific customer entries.
-- Applying pagination for orderly display of customer records.
 - Adding a password reset feature for user convenience.
 - Incorporating email notifications for real-time alerts and communications.
 - Make the registration page optional for the Admin, allow or deny new Registrations.